aiven715/dotfiles_linux/README.md

 # Installation
-Download and install Ubuntu net-install .iso and install it without any additional packages.
+Download Ubuntu net-install .iso and install it without any additional packages.

 Install git:
   ```